Ketanji Brown Jackson Supreme Court nomination: Retirement of Justice Breyer

 On January 26, 2022, NBC News reported that Justice Breyer planned to retire at the end of the court's current term.
-In response to request for comment, White House Press Secretary Jen Psaki tweeted, "It has always been the decision of any Supreme Court Justice if and when they [sic] decide to retire, and how they want to announce it, and that remains the case today."
+In response to request for comment, White House Press Secretary Jen Psaki tweeted, "It has always been the decision of any Supreme Court Justice if and when they decide to retire, and how they want to announce it, and that remains the case today."
 President Biden cited his experience as chair of the Senate Judiciary Committee from 1987 to 1997 as the driving force in the process of finding a candidate similar to Justice Breyer.
 His retirement left Samuel Alito as the lone remaining military veteran on the U.S. Supreme Court.

 In the wake of the impending Supreme Court vacancy, Democratic groups announced plans for a multi-million dollar campaign to promote Biden's eventual nominee.
 Demand Justice, a nonprofit led by Democratic strategists, said it would spend whatever it takes in order to get the nomination through the Senate.